Food Safety Bill will Save the Lives of Thousands

 Today the nation is one step closer to reducing that horrendous toll with the Senate's passage of the Food Safety Modernization Act (S.510) of 2010 on a strongly bipartisan 73-to-25 vote.
 It now falls to the House of Representatives to follow suit during its brief lame duck session and send this vital measure on for President Obama to sign.

-“Unfortunately, the debate over this bill degenerated into a food fight between various special interests and lost its focus on the most important point: protecting the lives of the most vulnerable populations from serious illness or even death from foods tainted with bacteria or toxic contaminants,” said EWG President and co-founder Ken Cook.
-“This is the richest country in the world.
-The federal government and the food industry can surely do much better to ensure that the food parents pick up at the store and prepare at home won’t result in a trip to the hospital for themselves and their children.”
+"Unfortunately, the debate over this bill degenerated into a food fight between various special interests and lost its focus on the most important point: protecting the lives of the most vulnerable populations from serious illness or even death from foods tainted with bacteria or toxic contaminants.

 It will hand more responsibility to farmers and producers to stop contamination and give the Food and Drug Administration the power to order recalls.
 Under current law, the agency can recommend recalls but it's entirely up to the companies whether to pull potentially tainted food from stores and restaurants.

-Much of the work to build support for this legislation in the public interest community came from groups including the Pew Charitable Trusts, Consumers Union and U.S. PIRG and many others.
+Much of the work to build support for this legislation in the public interest community came from groups including the Pew Charitable Trusts, Consumers Union and U.S. PIRG, among others.